mjpieters/adventofcode/README.md

 and the jupyter notebook interface is automatically opened in your default browser.
 You can stop the server with the *Quit* button in the web interface, or with the `./stop` script.

 Everything is organised in per-year folders.
+I tend to update all the libraries and Python release each year, but I don't test if these updates caused issues with solutions for preceding years.
+If something broke, so be it.

 ## Additional dependencies